catalingavan/logbee-app/Docker/README.md

 # logBee app on Docker

-logBee app can run as a Docker container, thanks to [Marcio](https://github.com/zimbres) valuable contribution.
+logBee can run as a Docker container, thanks to [Marcio](https://github.com/zimbres) valuable contribution.

 In this folder you will find all the necessary files.